 Although the benefits of the software-as-a-service application security model are obvious, money is not always the topmost priority for most institutions including government entities.
 Their data is far more valuable and under no circumstances, they can afford to lose important details about website security and its vulnerabilities.

 Additionally, the remote security vendor option also brings the fears of loss of control.
 In most cases these apprehensions are logical, that is why we bring you a guide that can help pick a better security partner.

 Partner with expert monitored and managed web application security

-Web application scanners and web application firewalls are the most important foundations of the AppSec.
+Web application scanners and web application firewalls are the most important foundations of AppSec.
 However, these tools are not more than simple automated machines designed to follow rules, if not backed by experienced security professionals.
 They aid in proper rule modulation, alerting, and real-time response in case of critical situations.
-Organizations should ideally look to partner with app security vendors that offer continuous monitoring, custom rule policing and ongoing management by experts.
+Organizations should ideally look to partner with app security vendors that offer continuous monitoring, custom rule policing, and ongoing management by experts.

 Bid for control and usability

 Application security functions are often futile if they are do not translate into clear benefits and control.
-It is important that you get important information on a neat platform about what’s happening, how many attacks were mitigated, and what rules are into effect.
+It is important that you get important information on a neat platform about what’s happening, how many attacks were mitigated, and what rules are in effect.
 It helps you synchronize application security with overall security and make informed decisions.
 Look for web application security options that put you in control of app security with a neat dashboard control.

 Ask for high uptime and fail-open